reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 ### Example 0: Functions stored in variables

-This isn't too complicated, but it's important that you understand that this is a thing that can happen in Python.
+This isn't too complicated, but it's important that you understand that this is a thing that can happen in Python:

 ```python
 def say_hi_to_reed():